Updated: Nov 6, 2022

 In making baked goods from scratch, eggs play a crucial role.
 Skipping an egg or using the wrong sized egg can make your cakes, cupcakes, crepes and other baked goods look dense, cracked or even dry.
 But you must be wondering how just by measuring the eggs the right way can help your baked goods look appealing to the naked eye?
 So, if your dough or batter are not retaining the shape then there is a high chance of the egg playing its major part.
 Not using enough eggs in the recipe will destroy the products structure.
 And if you use excess number of eggs in the recipe, the product will end up rubbery, dense and not spongy.
 So, it is possible that all this while you’ve been using the wrong size eggs and that’s the reason you weren’t getting the best results on baking.

-I want to make sure you realise that while you may not have considered egg size while baking a product, it’s more important than you think.
+I want to make sure you realize that while you may not have considered egg size while baking a product, it’s more important than you think.
 Using the wrong size can seriously thwart your delicious dessert.

 Getting eggs measured the right way can be a bit of a hassle but in this article, I will be sharing some ways of getting the right measurement.